shreydd1980/HR_Analytics_Dashboard/README.md

 Users can interact with the dashboard to filter and view specific insights.

-The original Power BI file, `Hr-analytics.pbix`, is included in this repository for direct download and exploration.
+The original Power BI file, `HR_Analytics.pbix`, is included in this repository for direct download and exploration.

 ## Insights
 The project highlights key findings regarding employee satisfaction, performance trends, and attrition risks.
 These insights can help HR teams make informed decisions to improve workforce management and business outcomes.